Peshtigo River – Burnt Bridge Landing

 - McClintock County Park to Farm Dam Public Landing/Otter Creek: (5.2 miles) One Class 2.

-- Sandstone Flowage Dam to Crivitz (Don Brooks Park): (5.47 miles) No whitewater, but no flowage paddling either.
+- Sandstone Flowage Dam to Crivitz (Don Brooks Park): (5.1 miles) Some minor rapids with now flowage paddling.

-- Hwy 64 to Peshtigo: (3.9 miles) Boring flowage paddling.
-Am not sure about a take-out, but you should be able to disembark upstream of the dam by one of the parks or the school.
+- Hwy 64 to Peshtigo/Dam: (3.9 miles) Boring flowage paddling.
+Am not sure about the dam as take-out.
+Scout before running.

-- Peshtigo/East Side Boat Landing to Peshtigo Harbor Wildlife Area: (13.2 miles) Finally, a non-flowage section.
+- Peshtigo/Dam to Peshtigo Harbor Wildlife Area: (12.2 miles) Finally, a non-flowage section.
 This marks the end of the Peshtigo as it joins Lake Michigan.

 References from Webmaster: